Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 typing.Union
 +++++++++++++

 Some types comprise of multiple other types.
-For example, a ``MENTIONABLE`` type parameter can point to any of these:

-- :class:`discord.User`
+For example, the ``MENTIONABLE`` type includes both the user and role types:

-- :class:`discord.Member`
+- :class:`discord.User` and :class:`discord.Member`
 - :class:`discord.Role`

-To specify in code, a parameter should annotate to a :obj:`typing.Union` with all the different models:
+To use a mentionable type, a parameter should annotate to a :obj:`~typing.Union` with each model:

 .. code-block:: python